Delayed: Companies House delays implementation of compulsory verification and registration for Authorised Corporate Service Providers (ACSPs)

 What the delay to compulsory ID verification means for businesses

 Providing there are no further delays to the timeline, the range of persons who can file documents at Companies House will be restricted by the end of 2026.
-An individual will only be able to file documents on their own behalf or on behalf of another individual if the filer has first completed their identity verification.

 How businesses can prepare for the identity verification process